 - a.
-Prudential and treasury indicators and treasury strategy (this report) The first, and most important report is forward looking and covers: - the capital plans, (including prudential indicators); - a minimum revenue provision (MRP) policy, (how residual capital expenditure is charged to revenue over time); - the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - b.
-A mid-year treasury management report This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision, if applicable.
-In addition, this Council will receive quarterly update reports. - c.
-An annual treasury report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy. - d.
-Additional updates on performance against Prudential Indicators (specifically) as at the end of Q1 and Q3 are provided in the Budget Report update to Cabinet.
+Prudential and treasury indicators and treasury strategy (this report) The first, and most important report is forward looking and covers: - capital plans, (including prudential indicators); - a minimum revenue provision (MRP) policy, (how capital expenditure is charged to revenue over time); - the treasury management strategy, (how the investments and borrowings are to be organised), including treasury indicators; and - an investment strategy, (the parameters on how investments are to be managed). - A mid-year treasury management report This is primarily a progress report and will update members on the capital position, amending prudential indicators as necessary, and whether any policies require revision.
+In addition, this Council will receive quarterly update reports. - An annual treasury report This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy. - d.
+Additional updates on performance against Prudential Indicators (specifically) as at the end of March and December are provided in the Budget & Commissioning Report to Cabinet.